-Inputs Process Assumptions Fonterra's budgeted average unit energy costs for: electricity gas coal steam Calculated energy usage per MT of finished product drawing on: manufacturer's specifications results from 'energy audits' of relevant Fonterra plants other relevant Fonterra data expert input.
+Inputs Process Assumptions Fonterra's budgeted average unit energy costs for: • electricity • gas • coal Using Fonterra's budget energy costs for energy (excluding fixed transmission, R&M, depreciation and ETS costs, but including labour) calculated average \$/kwh and \$/MT of steam.
+That Fonterra's energy budget is representative of actual costs and usage.
+That the energy consumption profile between sites within the Fonterra business is materially similar to the NMPB. steam Calculated energy usage per MT of finished product drawing on: manufacturer's specifications results from 'energy audits' of relevant Fonterra plants other relevant Fonterra data expert input.
 Fonterra's contracted emission rate.
-Market price for Using Fonterra's budget energy costs for energy (excluding fixed transmission, R&M, depreciation and ETS costs, but including labour) calculated average \$/kwh and \$/MT of steam.
+Market price for carbon units.
 These rates are applied to the energy usage per MT of finished product derived from energy audits of relevant Fonterra plants.
 The energy audit results reflect energy use when the plant is operating at full capacity.
 Appropriate adjustments are made to take into account partially utilized plants in the shoulders of the season and non-production plant downtime.
-ETS costs are calculated using the carbon emission amount specified in Fonterra's energy provider's contracts, the amount of energy consumed by the NMPB and the average cost to Fonterra of emission units surrendered That Fonterra's energy budget is representative of actual costs and usage.
-That the energy consumption profile between sites within the Fonterra business is materially similar to the NMPB.
+ETS costs are calculated using the carbon emission amount specified in Fonterra's energy provider's contracts, the amount of energy consumed by the NMPB and the average cost to Fonterra of emission units surrendered in 2022/23.
 That Fonterra's energy rates are representative of the rates that would be paid by an efficient processor.
-That manufacturers' specified energy usages, modified for relevant Fonterra data, are practically feasible for plants operating under milk price model conditions. carbon units.
-Gains or losses from Fonterra's energy hedging activities. in 2021/22.
+That manufacturers' specified energy usages, modified for relevant Fonterra data, are practically feasible for plants operating under milk price model conditions.
+Gains or losses from Fonterra's energy hedging activities.
 That Fonterra's energy hedging activities do not involve the application of strategies or access to hedging products that would not be available to an efficient processor.
 Fonterra's prior year actual peak energy load by site for gas and electricity and Fonterra's budget costs for electricity and gas transmission.
 Manufacturer's specifications for peak energy consumption.
 Peak milk supply for the NMPB.
 Peak energy demand for the NMPB is calculated with reference to the manufacturer's specified peak energy requirements and peak milk.
 Peak energy requirements are applied to Fonterra's budget average peak energy cost rate to arrive at a fixed cost for gas and electricity transmission costs.
 That gas and electricity transmission costs are the only material fixed energy costs.
 That Fonterra's budget peak energy cost rate is representative of the actual costs and rates an efficient processor would face.